Mouadouakil/Quickoo-Delivery-App/README.md

-# Quickoo Delivery App
+# quickoo

-Flutter project.
+A new Flutter project.

 ## Getting Started